-The user needs write permission for the resource_class specified in chrsrc to run chrsrc.
+The user needs write permission for the resource\class specified in chrsrc to run chrsrc.
 Permissions are specified in the access control list (ACL) file on the contacted system.
-See the RSCT Administration Guide for information about the ACL file and how to modify it.

-- 0 Command has run successfully.

-- 1 Error occurred with RMC.

-- 2 Error occurred with CLI script.

-- 3 Incorrect flag on command line.

-- 4 Incorrect parameter on command line.

-- 5 Error occurred with RMC that was based on faulty command line input.

-- 6 No resources were found that match the selection string.
+- 0 The command has run successfully. - 1 An error occurred with RMC. - 2 An error occurred with the command-line interface (CLI) script. - 3 An incorrect flag was specified on the command line. - 4 An incorrect parameter was specified on the command line. - 5 An error occurred with RMC that was based on incorrect command-line input. - 6 No resources were found that match the selection string.

-When the CT_CONTACT environment variable is set to a host name or IP address, the command contacts the Resource Monitoring and Control (RMC) daemon on the specified host.
+When the CT CONTACT environment variable is set to a host name or IP address, the command contacts the Resource Monitoring and Control (RMC) daemon on the specified host.
 If the environment variable is not set, the command contacts the RMC daemon on the local system where the command is being run.
 The resource class or resources that are displayed or modified by the command are located on the system to which the connection is established.